Pepperoni-Jabroni/MapAtlases/README.md

 A vanilla-friendly Minimap mod using vanilla Maps.
 Adds a single new item: the "Atlas"!

 The "Atlas" features and details:
-- Crafted with a **Filled** Map (the source map), a Cartography Table, and a Book.
-The source map determines the Atlas' scale and dimension.
+- Crafted with a **Filled** Map (the source map), a Book, and something sticky (Slimeball or Honey Bottle).
+The source map determines the Atlas' scale. *Who knew this whole time, all you had to do to get a mini-map was slap a map onto a book?*
 - When the Atlas is on your hot-bar, it will render your current-position Map on the HUD if a such Map exists inside the Atlas.
 - You can put both Filled Maps and Empty Maps with an Atlas in a crafting inventory to insert either Map type into the Atlas.
-- Filled Maps which are added **must** be of same Dimension & Scale.
+- Filled Maps which are added **must** be of same Scale.
-- There's a maximum of 32 Maps in each Atlas.
+- There's a maximum of 128 Maps in each Atlas.
 - Filled Maps inside the Atlas will continue updating your location & world-state.
-- Empty Maps are consumed when you enter an un-mapped region to generate a new Map of the corresponding Scale and Dimension.
+- Empty Maps are consumed when you enter an un-mapped region to generate a new Map of the corresponding Scale.
-- Right click activation for the Item to display all the Maps stitched together as a single GUI interface.
-Zoom and pan support would be awesome.
-- *Todo:* Enable multi-dimensional Atlases, and potentially a new Item with it?
-- *Todo:* Atlas in a lectern???
+- The Atlas has a world map view as well.
+To access this, right-click the Atlas or press "m".
+- The Atlas world view has 4 scales: 1x1, 3x3, 5x5, & 7x7.
+Use your mouse scroll to change zoom levels.
+- The Atlas world view has full pan support as well, using your mouse to drag the world map.
+- **Note**: Atlases are limited to the Overworld due to some buggy code out of my control.
 - *Todo:* Config control for `activation_location` (inv, hot-bar, hands, main-hand, off-hand), `max_map_count`, `crafting_materials`, `is_multidimensional`, `force_scale`

+Future ideas:
+- Fix issues with Atlases in other dimensions.
+- Putting an Atlas in a Lectern.

 ## Crafting an Atlas
 ![](https://i.imgur.com/yjKU4nO.png)